Max Beckmann: Life

 For ten years, Beckmann lived in self-imposed exile in Amsterdam, failing in his desperate attempts to obtain a visa for the United States.
-In 1944 the Germans attempted to draft him into the army, although the sixty-year-old artist had suffered a heart attack.
+In 1944, the Germans attempted to draft him into the army, although the sixty-year-old artist had suffered a heart attack.
 The works completed in his Amsterdam studio were even more powerful and intense than the ones of his master years in Frankfurt.
 They included several large triptychs, which stand as a summation of Beckmann's art.

 In 1947, Beckmann took a position at the St. Louis School of Fine Arts at Washington University.
 During the last three years of his life, he taught at Washington University (alongside the German-American painter and printmaker Werner Drewes), and at the Brooklyn Museum.
 He came to St. Louis at the invitation of Perry T. Rathbone, director of the Saint Louis Art Museum.
 Rathbone arranged for Washington University to hire Beckmann as an art teacher, filling a vacancy left by Philip Guston, who had taken a leave.
 The first Beckmann retrospective in the United States took place in 1948 at the City Art Museum, Saint Louis.
 In St. Louis, Morton D. May became his patron and, already an avid amateur photographer and painter, a student of the artist.
 May later donated much of his large collection of Beckmann's works to the St. Louis Art Museum.
 Beckmann also helped him learn to appreciate Oceanian and African art.

 After stops in Denver and Chicago, he and Quappi took an apartment at 38 West 69th Street in Manhattan.
 In 1949 he obtained a professorship at the Brooklyn Museum Art School.

 Beckmann suffered from angina pectoris and died after Christmas 1950, struck down by a heart attack at the corner of 69th Street and Central Park West in New York City, not far from his apartment building.
 As the artist's widow recalled, he was on his way to see one of his paintings at the Metropolitan Museum of Art.
-Beckmann had a one-man show at the Venice Biennale of 1950, the year of his death. also in that final year of 1950 he painted the work Falling Man which is considered both a reflection on mortality and eerily predictive of the jumpers and other doomed persons falling from the World Trade Center Towers on September 11, 2001.
+Beckmann had a one-man show at the Venice Biennale of 1950, the year of his death.
+In his final year of 1950, he also painted the work Falling Man which is considered both a reflection on mortality and eerily predictive of the jumpers and other doomed people falling from the World Trade Center Towers during the September 11 attacks.